jacobp100/cssta/docs/index.md

 `
 ```

-**Note that for the moment, this only works when the components get defined in the same file!**
+**For the moment, this only works when the components get defined in the same file!**

 ## 🏳️‍🌈 Theming